chochain/tensorForth/README.md

 Compiled programs run fast on Linux.
 Command-line interface and shell scripting tie them together.
 Small tools are built along the way, productivity grows with time, especially in the hands of researchers.

 *Niklaus Wirth*: **Algorithms + Data Structures = Programs**
-* Too much on Algorithms - most modern languages, i.e. OOP, abstraction, template, ...
+* but too much on Algorithms - most modern languages, i.e. OOP, abstraction, template, ...
-* Too focused on Data Structures - APL, SQL, ...
+* or too focused on Data Structures - APL, SQL, ...

 *Numpy* kind of solves both.
 So, for AI projects today, we use *Python* mostly.
 However, when GPU got involved, to enable processing on CUDA device, say with *Numba*, *TaiChi* or the likes, mostly there will be a behind the scene 'just-in-time' transcoding to C/C++ followed by compilation then load and run.
 In a sense, your *Python* code behaves like a *Makefile* which requires compilers/linker available on the host box.
 The common code-compile-run-debug cycle is especially counter-productive with ML's extra-long run stage.